flixpressllc/flixpress-js/readme.md

 #### .getPresetXML()

 Best used in [development mode][dm].
-This method logs the currently applied preset XML to the console *and also* returns that string in case you need to do something special with it in the console.
+This method returns the currently applied preset XML.

 There will be a separate document describing how to create the json assets needed for preset creation.